AlvaroArroyo/RFormer/README.md

 }
 ```

-## Features
-- **Rough Transformers:** A lightweight and efficient architecture for continuous time-series modelling.
-- **Signature Patching:** Utilising path signatures to capture local dynamics.
-- Suitable for both short- and long-horizon time-series prediction tasks.

 ## Requirements

 To ensure compatibility, the repository includes a `rformer.yml` file for creating a conda environment with all necessary dependencies.